-We understand that members of our communities may have questions or concerns about the 2019 novel coronavirus, the virus responsible for COVID-19.
-Adena Health System has a robust COVID-19 plan and has successfully responded to any community needs in collaboration with our state and local health agencies.
+If you have questions or concerns about COVID-19, we are here to help.
+Adena Health System has created a robust COVID-19 plan and we are responding to community needs in collaboration with our state and local health agencies.

 Our focus is on the health, safety and well-being of our patients, visitors, employees, volunteers and the communities we serve.
-Our teams have been tirelessly working on COVID-19 efforts since the early stages of the pandemic and we stand confident to always respond with this ever evolving situation.
+Our teams have been working tirelessly on COVID-19 efforts since the early stages of the pandemic and are always ready to respond to this ever evolving situation.

 Adena follows the Ohio Department of Health’s criteria for testing people for coronavirus.
-Adena provides a fact sheet intended to help you better understand the criteria for testing, and where to turn for additional information.
+We created a fact sheet to help you better understand the criteria for testing and where to turn for more information.

-By contacting your provider’s office, current Adena patients may schedule a virtual visit, or change an upcoming appointment to a virtual visit.
+You can schedule a virtual visit by contacting your provider’s office.
 New patients may call 740-779-FIND (3463) to schedule a virtual visit with an Adena Medical Group provider.

 Below are answers to frequently asked questions about COVID-19 from the Centers for Disease Control and Prevention.
 For the complete FAQ list, click here.

 What is COVID-19?

 A novel coronavirus is a new coronavirus that has not been previously identified.
 The virus causing coronavirus disease 2019 (COVID-19), is not the same as the coronaviruses that commonly circulate among humans and cause mild illness, like the common cold.

 A diagnosis with coronavirus 229E, NL63, OC43 or HKU1 (these are commonly circulating coronaviruses) is not the same as a COVID-19 diagnosis.
 Patients with COVID-19 will be evaluated and cared for differently than patients with common coronavirus diagnosis.